5 min read

 - Review Amazon’s Q2 Earnings Call Transcript

 On overall performance from Q2: “Our consolidated revenue and operating income significantly exceeded the top end of our guidance range.
-Strong top line performance was driven by increased consumer demand, led by Prime members.
+Strong maximum line performance was driven by increased consumer demand, led by Prime members.
 We continue to see high Prime member engagement throughout the quarter.
 Prime members shop more often with larger basket sizes.
-Worldwide streaming video hours doubled year-over-year driven largely by Prime video.
-We’re reaching more customers with our grocery offerings.
+Worldwide streaming video hours doubled year-over-year, primarily driven by Prime video.
+In addition, we’re reaching more customers with our grocery offerings.
 Online grocery sales tripled year-over-year.
-Existing Prime member renewal rates improved, and the Prime member growth rate accelerated both in the U.S. and worldwide.
+Existing Prime member renewal rates improved, and the Prime member growth rate accelerated in the U.S. and worldwide.

 On AWS growth: “Turning to AWS.
 This is now a $43 billion annualized run rate business, up nearly $10 billion in run rate in the last 12 months.
 Customer usage remains strong, although growth varies across industries as a result of the COVID-19 crisis.”